jonluca/blog/_posts/2023-05-31-magic-link.md

 If you copy and paste the "Plaintext" from above into Metamask, you can use your Magic.link private key outside of the Magic ecosystem.

 Once they have the encrypted key contents, the decrypted key in memory, and the public key, magic will create an account for you on their centralized servers.
+They will save the encrypted key contents, and will use this for subsequent logins on new devices.

 ```json
 {